avidichard/DaRic-Dark-AMOLED-Basic-Geany-Syntax-Theme-/README.md

 # DaRic-Dark-AMOLED-Basic-Geany-Syntax-Theme-
-Old school Basic coloring but updated to today's AMOLED displays on pitch black backgrounds.
+Old school Basic syntax color theme updated to today's AMOLED displays for [Geany IDE](https://github.com/geany/geany).

+# INSTALLATION ON WINDOWS
+Put the file under this path in your computer, create it if it does not exist:

+**C:\Users\{YouUsername}\AppData\Roaming\geany\colorschemes**